Sumba Surf & Travel Guide – Epic Island x Lux Hotels

 Beyond the rugged islet at Pantai Marosi is a reef break that gives makeable A-frames on both the left and the right, though the right is considerably better.
 When its big in the peak season here this one can be a frothing paddle out with some challenging duck dives in the absence of a good channel.

-Occy’s Left (also known as Nihiwatu)
+Occy’s Left

 This might just be the most hotly debated surf spot in the whole of Indo right about now.
 The reason?
 The construction of the uber-chic NIHI resort just in front has effectively closed off access to the water for anyone who’s not staying there (and let’s just say it isn’t cheap!).
-That’s the first instance that we can recall of private enterprise basically “owning” a surf break and we have to say we really don’t like the precedent it sets.

 Wainukaka

-The coast angles a touch to the east at Wainukaka just before the south Sumba coast dips into the lovely exotic beach of Pantai Pahiwi.
+The coast angles a touch to the east at Wainukaka just before the Sumba coast dips into the lovely exotic beach of Pantai Pahiwi.
 That creates a good point for sucking up the wet season SE swells that come across in November and December, and there can be some great rights when it’s 5-foot and windless.
-Sadly, that rarely happens and this is usually messy stuff.
-There are also boulders on the ride in so be sure to know where you’re going.

 Miller’s Rights

-Notice the plural.
-This rare Sumba right is actually a whole set of rights.
-It’s accessible only by boat below a high headland that reminds us of the perch above Uluwatu Temple in Bali.
-A very popular wave, it’s a good stomping ground of the surf camps on Sumba, and not just because it offers something for the regulars.
-It’s long and really good fun if you take off deep in the point.
+It’s long and really good fun if you take off deep into the point.
 There’s also the option of sticking closer to the inside section and catching the wave when it fattens out and loses the hollowness, so it’s top for intermediate learners as well.

 The Office